lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 **Results**

 >The dimensionality of the 25 items from the Gendered Racial Microagressions Scale for Black Women was analyzed using principal axis factoring.
 First, data screening were conducted to determine the suitability of the data for this analyses.
 The Kaiser-Meyer-Olkin measure of sampling adequacy (KMO; Kaiser, 1970) represents the ratio of the squared correlation between variables to the squared partial correlation between variables.
-KMO ranges from 0.00 to 1.00; values closer to 1.00 indicate that the patterns of correlations are relatively compact and that component analysis should yield distinct and reliable components (Field, 2012).
+KMO ranges from 0.00 to 1.00; values closer to 1.00 indicate that the patterns of correlations are relatively compact and that factor analysis should yield distinct and reliable factors (Field, 2012).
 In our dataset, the KMO value was .85, indicating acceptable sampling adequacy.
 The Barlett’s Test of Sphericity examines whether the population correlation matrix resembles an identity matrix (Field, 2012).
 When the *p* value for the Bartlett’s test is < .05, we are fairly certain we have clusters of correlated variables.
-In our dataset, $\chi^{2}(300)=1217.508, p < .001$, indicating the correlations between items are sufficiently large enough for principal components analysis.
+In our dataset, $\chi^{2}(300)=1217.508, p < .001$, indicating the correlations between items are sufficiently large enough for principal factor analysis.
 The determinant of the correlation matrix alerts us to any issues of multicollinearity or singularity and should be larger than 0.00001.
 Our determinant was 0.0075, supporting the suitability of our data for analysis.

 >Four criteria were used to determine the number of factors to rotate: a priori theory, the scree test, the Eigenvalue-greater-than-one criteria, and the interpretability of the solution.
-Kaiser's eigenvalue-greater-than-one criteria suggested two components, and, in combination explained 28% of the variance.
-The scree plot was showed an inflexion that would justified retaining between one and four components.
-A priori theory based on Lewis and Neville's [-@lewis_construction_2015] psychometric evaluation, suggested four components.
-Based on the convergence of these decisions, four components were extracted.
+Kaiser's eigenvalue-greater-than-one criteria suggested two factors, and, in combination explained 28% of the variance.
+The scree plot was showed an inflexion that would justified retaining between one and four factors.
+A priori theory based on Lewis and Neville's [-@lewis_construction_2015] psychometric evaluation, suggested four factors.
+Based on the convergence of these decisions, four factors were extracted.
 We investigated each with orthogonal (varimax) and oblique (oblimin) procedures.
 Given the correspondence of the orthogonal solution with the original research, we selected this as our final model.

->The rotated solution, as shown in Table 1 and Figure 1, yielded four interpretable components, each listed with the proportion of variance accounted for: assumptions of beauty and sexual objectification (10%), silenced and marginalized (9%), strong woman stereotype (6%), and angry woman stereotype (3%).
+>The rotated solution, as shown in Table 1 and Figure 1, yielded four interpretable factors, each listed with the proportion of variance accounted for: assumptions of beauty and sexual objectification (10%), silenced and marginalized (9%), strong woman stereotype (6%), and angry woman stereotype (3%).

-Regarding the Table 1, I would include a table with all the values, bolding those with component membership.
+Regarding the Table 1, I would include a table with all the values, bolding those with factor membership.
 This will be easy because we exported all those values to a .csv file.

 ### Comparing FA and PCA

-* FA drives a mathematical solution from which factors are estimated.
+* FA derives a mathematical solution from which factors are estimated.
   + Only FA can estimate underlying factors, but it relies on the various assumptions to be met.
 * PCA decomposes the original data into a set of linear variates.
   + This limits its concern to establishing which linear components exist within the data and how a particular variable might contribute to that component.